Analysis of the famous blunder “Michelson-Morley experiment”

 6. Conclusion

-This analysis shows exactly where and how the claim “the speed of light is the same in all inertial frames of reference” was applied, and actually reveals the essence of the special theory of relativity …
+The analysis of the article “On the Electrodynamics of Moving Bodies” shows exactly where and how the claim “the speed of light is the same for all inertial frames of reference” was applied and actually reveals the essence of the special theory of relativity!